Skip to main content

 Liability for Dog Bites Suffered by Government Officials

-• The owner has no knowledge of the dog's prior vicious behavior.
+• The owner has no knowledge of the dog's prior vicious behavior

 Defenses to Dog Bite Claims

-• The dog was provoked; or
+• The dog was provoked

-• The person bitten was trespassing at the time.
+• The person bitten was trespassing at the time

 Time Limit for Filing Claim

-2 years (Indiana Civil Statute of Limitations) for personal injury and injury to personal property claims.
+Two years (Indiana Civil Statute of Limitations) for personal injury and injury to personal property claims.

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts that include federal decisions, ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

-• Indiana Code - FindLaw's hosted version of the Indiana Code and Constitution.
+• Indiana Code: FindLaw's hosted version of the Indiana Code and Constitution.

-• Indiana Laws - FindLaw's summaries of select Indiana laws, including criminal, injury, employment, family, and small business laws.
+• Indiana Laws: FindLaw's summaries of select Indiana laws, including criminal, injury, employment, family, and small business laws.

 Indiana Dog Bites: Related Resources